Everyone Moving to Australia Needs to Apply for a Tax File Number

 You must have a mailing address to get your TFN.

 You can use your work address for the mailing address or if it’s ok with the owners of your short-term rental, that address.
 Once you have created your online account with the ATO, you can change your contact details at any time.

 You cannot use a PO Box as the mailing address.

 Do You Need a Tax File Number in Australia?

 You are not required to have a TFN to work in Australia, but it is to your advantage to have one.
 Below is information directly from the Australian Tax Office website.

 You (the employer) must withhold 49% from any payment you make to a resident employee and 47% from a foreign resident employee (ignoring any cents), if all of the following apply:

 - they have not claimed an exemption from quoting their TFN

 - they have not advised you that they have applied for a TFN or have made an enquiry with us.

-If an employee states at question 1 of the Tax file number declaration they have lodged a Tax file number – application or enquiry for individuals with us, they have 28 days to provide you with their TFN.
+If an employee states at question 1 of the Tax File Number declaration they have lodged a Tax file number – application or inquiry for individuals with us, they have 28 days to provide you with their TFN.